 Grizzly Lake, Tombstone Mountains, Yukon Territory

-One of my all-time favourite backpacking trips in Canada – the hike to Grizzly Lake (and onto Divide and Talus Lakes) is best done in late August if you want to see the fall colours at their peak.
+One of my all-time favourite backpacking trips in Canada – the hike to Grizzly Lake (and onto Divide Lake and Talus Lake) is best done in late August if you want to see the fall colours at their peak.

 Akshayuk Pass, Auyuittuq National Park, Baffin Island, Nunavut

 If you’re looking for one tough adventure, then this is the backpacking trip for you.
 Although daily distances are reasonable, and elevation gain is minimal, it’s likely your pack will be very heavy and that’s what makes this trip so hard.

 West Coast Trail, British Columbia

 Some of the highlights along the trail – apart from the beaches include Hole in the Rock, Pachena Lighthouse, fresh caught crab for lunch at Nitinat Narrows (bring cash to take advantage of this) and a tremendous sense of accomplishment upon completion.

 Lake Magog, Mount Assiniboine Provincial Park – one of the must-do backpacking trips in Canada

 Don’t miss a hike to Wonder Pass or the Nublet.
 If you don’t want to camp you can book a stay in the Naiset Huts or if you have deeper pockets, you can stay at Assiniboine Lodge.

 Skyline Trail, Jasper National Park, Alberta – one of the best backpacking trips in Canada

 The elevation gain is civilized too – just 1,205 m over the three days we took to do it.
 And except for the last few kilometres on the fire road, the trail is beautiful, even in the trees.
 For people who HATE backpacking, there is a solution on this hike.

 Coastal Trail, Pukaskwa National Park, Ontario – one of the toughest backpacking trips in Canada

 Don’t let the fact that the trailhead is a 12 hour drive from Toronto or a five hour drive from Thunder Bay deter you.
 The Coastal Trail in Pukaskwa National Park is a fantastic 5 – 6 day hike along the shores of Lake Superior with beautiful beach campsites every night.

 Coastal Trail, Cape Chignecto Provincial Park, Nova Scotia

 If you hate tenting (and bugs), there is the option to book a wilderness cabin that sleeps 4 – 6 people.
 The trail from Eatonville back to the Visitor Centre is a little overgrown in places – though maybe it’s been cleaned up.

 Long Range Traverse, Gros Morne National Park, Newfoundland

 The trail which can take you anywhere from 2 – 5 days to do is truly one of a kind.
-Expect to see awe-inspiring views of fjords, rock covered plateaus, numerous small lakes and creeks, wildflowers en masse, caribou, moose and even black bears.
+Expect to see awe-inspiring views of fjords, rock covered plateaus, numerous small lakes and creeks, wildflowers on masse, caribou, moose and even black bears.
 It can be buggy so take headnets and bug jackets – or go later in the season.